davlaf/elec374-assembler/README.md

 - Single-register instructions (e.g., `jal`, `jr`, `in`, `out`, `mflo`, `mfhi`)
 - No-argument instructions (e.g., `nop`, `halt`)

+It supports labels anywhere you would use a constant.
+Branch offsets are automatically calculated when using labels, but branch instructions also support constant values.

 It also supports these assembler directives:
 - `org <const value>`: Sets the current address for subsequent code